Girolamo Cassar: Personal life

 The Cassar family was sufficiently wealthy, and they had at least two slaves.
 They lived in a house located between present-day St. Ursula and Melita Streets in Valletta.

+Cassar also had another son, Gio Domenico, born out of wedlock.

 Legacy

 Many of Cassar's buildings were altered or demolished between the 17th and the 20th centuries, and very few buildings still retain his original design.
 The only auberge in Valletta retaining Cassar's façade is Auberge d'Aragon, with the only alteration being a portico which was added to the main doorway in the 19th century.
 Other buildings which retain Cassar's exterior design include Saint John's Co-Cathedral in Valletta and the Church of St. Mark in Rabat, although their interiors were altered over time.

 After Malta's independence in 1964, the road leading from Floriana to Castille Square in Valletta was renamed from Duke of York Avenue to Girolamo Cassar Avenue (Triq Girolamo Cassar) after the architect.